Navy Fights First Major Battle

 October 19, 1948

-During the fourth day of Operation Yoav, the fledgling Israeli Navy engages in its first major battle of the coast of Ashkelon.
-Beginning on October 15, when the Egyptians violated the truce period by firing on an Israeli supply convoy, Israel went on the offensive against them in the south to open the road to the Negev.
+Beginning on Oct.
+15, when the Egyptians violated the truce period by firing on an Israeli supply convoy, Israel went on the offensive against them in the south to open the road to the Negev.
 In a coordinated effort between the IDF’s air, ground and sea forces, the IDF successfully divided the Egyptian army into several isolated forces.

-Aryeh Kaplan who commanded the Wedgewood recalls, “Egyptian airplanes joined in the battle.
-One man on the ‘Haganah’ was killed and five were injured, but the ‘Haganah’ shot down an Egyptian Spitfire.
-The ‘Wedgwood’ suffered a hit by a shore battery but shot down another Egyptian plane that had attacked it.
+Aryeh Kaplan, who commanded the Wedgewood, recalls, “Egyptian airplanes joined in the battle.
+One man on the Haganah was killed, and five were injured, but the Haganah shot down an Egyptian Spitfire.
+The Wedgwood suffered a hit by a shore battery but shot down another Egyptian plane that had attacked it.
 Some water leaked into the ship but was blocked.
-The ‘Wedgwood’ got within 1,500 meters range of the corvette and hit it many times with the Oerlikon 20 mm cannon.
+The Wedgwood got within 1,500 meters range of the corvette and hit it many times with the Oerlikon 20mm cannon.
 We then broke contact with it and heard from intelligence that the ship had been towed to Port Said.
 During this whole period we were also protecting the coast of Israel and ships sailing to and from Israeli ports.”

 Excerpt of Aryeh Kaplan testimony from Palyam Website)